KilledByAPixel/SpaceHuggers/README.md

 - You can also use a Xbox or SNES style controller, connect up to 4 for co-op play!
 - Kill all enemies to complete the level
 - A radar along the bottom of the screen shows nearby enemies
-- You start with 9 lives and get 3 more for completing each level
+- You start with 10 lives and get 3 more for completing each level
 - For an optimal play experience please use Chrome in full screen mode
 - There is no end, but for a challenge, try beating the first 5 levels

+# Hints
+- Roll to put out fire!
+- Rolling also does melee damage to enemies
+- Roll recharges every 2 seconds, there is a slight flash on the player
+- Keep your distance from the specialists (white), they roll and flip often!
+- You can hold down jump to climb up walls
+- Jump flip to get more vertical height (roll immediately after jumping)
+- To reach really high places try a grenade jump, it's fun!
+- Try to touch checkpoints first before clearing out the area
+- You can press R to restart

 # Game Features
-- Run and gun, roguelike, platformer hybrid gameplay
+- Run and gun / roguelike hybrid gameplay
 - 2-4 player jump in local co-op mode
 - Procedural level generation of great variety and complexity
 - Levels are fully destructible with persistence